Sonlux/K8S-Anomaly-Detection-and-Remediation/README.md

 ## 📝 License

-MIT License (or your chosen license)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---